Past Performance Is No Guarantee of Future Results

 - What are the risks to my hypothesis of higher earnings?
 How likely is it that these theoretical risks will become actual realities?

 - Am I buying or selling based upon valuation, systematic purchases or market timing?

-- If there has been a significant deviation from the mean in any major sense - valuation levels, earnings levels, dividend yields, or whatever -- what makes me think there won't be a reversion to the mean?
+- If there has been a significant deviation from the mean in any major sense what makes me think it won't revert back?
 How do I know that this truly is the "new normal"?
-How do I know I'm looking at an automobile company following the decline of horse and buggy manufacturers and not a widget factory enjoying record high profitability during boom years that will decline, like normal, during recessions?